Child and Adolescent Psychotherapy

 About

 Children and young people can sometimes feel overwhelmed by strong emotions such as anxiety, sadness, or anger.
-This may show itself in withdrawal, difficulties at school or in friendships, or in behaviours that are hard to understand.
-Psychotherapy offers a confidential and supportive space in which these experiences can be explored and understood.
+This may show itself in withdrawal, difficulties at school or in friendships, or in behaviours that are unhelpful.
+Psychotherapy offers your child a confidential space where these experiences can be explored and understood.

-Through therapy, children and young people are supported to put feelings into words and to find ways of expressing themselves that feel safer and more manageable.
-As understanding develops, many experience improved confidence, stronger relationships with family and peers, and greater emotional resilience over time.
+Through therapy, your child is helped to put their feelings into words and to find new ways of expressing themselves that feel safer and more manageable.
+This helps your child to improve their confidence, build stronger relationships with family and peers, and build greater emotional resilience over time.

 Who can benefit from Child and Adolescent Psychotherapy?